General Ride questions

 Do I need a Tourist Visa?

-Tourist Visas are required for all Baja Ride riders.
+Tourist Visas are required for all riders.
 Tourist Visas can be acquired at the Tijuana border crossing very quickly and easily.
-Tourist Visas are not required for No Wimps in Baja riders.

 How long Does it Typically Take To Cross the Border into Mexico?